Espa?ol

 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
 If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

-Some of these are known to help, but many have not been tested.
+Some of these treatments are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Talk to your cancer care team about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-Whether or not you are being treated, ongoing follow-up is very important.
-Your doctors will ask about symptoms, do an exam, and might order blood tests or tests like CT scans or x-rays.
-This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.
+At your follow-up visits, your doctors will ask about your symptoms and do an exam.
+They might also order blood or urine tests or imaging tests like CT scans.
+This is the best time to ask questions and talk to your cancer care team about any changes you notice or any concerns or problems you have.

+Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You can’t change the fact that you have cancer.
 What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the , a safe place to connect with others who share similar interests and experiences.
 We also partner with , a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.